DavuluriBindu/DavuluriBindu/README.md

 ---

-### 🚧 My DevOps Projects
+### 🚧 My DevOps Journey
  🚀 Terraform + Ansible + Docker + AWS
  Currently working on: Deploying full-stack e-commerce app
  - Provisioned AWS resources using Terraform
-- Used Ansible to configure and deploy a Node.js app
+- Used Ansible to configure and deploy  app
 - Automated build and deploy with GitHub Actions